Tools of Choice

 When writing, I will often make mind maps in MindNode to help brainstorm and plan.
 It helps my visual brain to frame my posts.
 Even this page was originally laid out in MindNode.

 While podcasting from iOS is not the easiest thing to do, I’ve managed to make it work for The Class Nerd Podcast.

 I have to use multiple iOS devices during recording, but I make it work.
 I set my iPad up with Ferrite Recording Studio and Apple Notes (where Robby and I write our outlines) in split view.
 I have a Blue Snowball microphone plugged into the iPad.
 I also keep Drafts in slide over to manage show notes as we record.

 My iPhone runs Skype and my conversation with Robby.
 If I’m editing the episode, I do it all in Ferrite.

 I have been a 1Password user for 5 years now, and my wife and I use a family plan.
 I never have to worry about remembering a password or how secure my passwords are.
 It keeps my family’s information private as well as my students’ data.

 Once again, I have moved all of my notes back into Apple Notes.
 You can read more about that here.

 Since I already had storage purchased in iCloud, using iCloud Photo Library made sense.
 I haven’t tried Google Photos, so I don’t know what I’m missing in terms of machine learning in organizing photos.
 However, I’ve been really happy with how well my iOS devices manage my photos, especially since face syncing was introduced in iOS 11.

 Again, sticking with the Apple bandwagon, I’ve used Apple Maps since they debuted in iOS 6.
 They always get me where I want to go, and having them tied into the system makes them an easy choice for me.

-I host my personal microblog on Manton Reese’s Micro.blog service, and use the Micro.blog iOS app to post.
+I host both my personal website and The Class Nerd on Manton Reese’s Micro.blog service, and use the Micro.blog iOS app, Drafts 5, or Icro to post.